 About the Author

-Raechel is an award-winning content marketer who has particular expertise in managing B2B content marketing projects, developing content strategies, and marrying content with design.
+Raechel is an award-winning content marketer who has particular expertise in managing B2B content marketing projects and campaigns, developing content strategies, and marrying content with design.
 She’s a Certified Scrum Master and a Marketing Workflow Expert who’s passionate about the Agile Marketing methodology.
-When she’s not working, Raechel spends her time with her husband, at the beach, or pretending like she’s going to go for a run.Follow on Twitter More Content by Raechel Duplain
+When she’s not working, Raechel spends her time with her husband, at the beach, or pretending like she’s going for a run.Follow on Twitter More Content by Raechel Duplain